-Any questions related to adding, dropping, or withdrawing from ENC 1101 and ENC 2135 should be directed to the Office of Undergraduate Studies (email@example.com).
+For the 2021-2022 academic year, please contact CCP Interim Director, Dr. Michael Neal (email@example.com) or CCP Specialist Dr. Christie Daniels (firstname.lastname@example.org).
+Any questions related to transferring course credit or adding, dropping, or withdrawing from ENC 1101 and ENC 2135 should be directed to the Office of Undergraduate Studies (email@example.com).